 With Gamma Knife, we use a very specialized frame that allows us to precisely localize an area of the brain that needs to be treated with radiation therapy, Dr. Field says.
 We then focus multiple beams of radiation to a tumor, for example, giving a high dose of radiation to the brain lesion and virtually no dose of radiation to the surrounding, healthy tissues.
 The accuracy of this system is less than one millimeter.

-Dr. Potrebko chimes in, Gamma Knife delivers an extremely high dose of radiation in a short amount of time, and, at Florida Hospital, patients can rest assured that someone is diligently ensuring that their treatment is as safe and effective as possible.
+Dr. Potrebko chimes in, Gamma Knife delivers an extremely high dose of radiation in a short amount of time, and, at AdventHealth, patients can rest assured that someone is diligently ensuring that their treatment is as safe and effective as possible.

 Precision aside, Dr. Field describes additional benefits to patients who qualify for Gamma Knife treatment.